project-poodle/poodle/design.md

 # Record #

-Record a domain, key, value tuple encoded as the following.
+Record consists of a scheme, key, value tuple encoded as the following.

 A Record cannot exceed 64 KB, with following constraints: